Edit QA settings

 Allowed deviation (characters, words): Enter a value that indicates how much deviation from the average is accepted.
 Of course not every sentence is 20% longer - some may even be shorter, and this setting allows for that.
 Enter the value both in words and characters.
 Check the translated segment length based on characters.
 Example: Under Allowed deviation (words), enter 0% for min, which means no minimum segment length, and 100% for max, which means up to the same length as the source segment.

 Note: This is actually two checks, one for word length, one for character length.

-- Warn if translation is longer than (characters): Check this check box to check if the translation exceeds the lengths of the here entered characters and warns if it exceeds.
+Warn if translation is longer than (characters): Check this check box to see if the translation exceeds the length you enter here (in characters) and get a warning if it does.

 See also: an example in the Help Center.

 - Warn if target segment equals source segment: Check this check box to configure whether you want to check for identical source and target segments.
 This check ensures that the target segment is different from the source segment and no copied segments are remaining.